Preparing for Commencement

 - All requests for additional tickets must be made by the student.

 - Students who would like to be placed on the waitlist for additional tickets should contact Shelley Fruchey.
-Please provide your name, student ID number, major or program, and how many tickets you are requesting.
+Please provide your name, student ID number, degree/program/major, and how many tickets you are requesting.

 - The waitlist does not guarantee extra tickets will be available.